boyzoid/blog/content/posts/2022/march/karma-coverage.md

 ## Inspecting the Configuration File

 When starting fresh, Karma can get you started with setting up a configuration file.
-Simply execute the following command
+Simply execute the following command:

 ```bash
 karma init { filename }